A Unified Framework for High-Dimensional Analysis of M-Estimators with Decomposable Regularizers: Problem Formulation and Some Key Properties

-Ultimately, the only direction of interest is given by the error vector $\DelHat = \betahatlam - \betastar$.
-Recall that Lemma~\ref{LemOptBound} guarantees that, for suitable choices of the regularization parameter $\regpar$, this error vector must belong to the set $\ConvSet(\ModelSet, \BsetPerp; \betastar)$, as previously defined~\eqref{EqnDefnConeSet}.
-Consequently, it suffices to ensure that the function is strongly convex over this set, as formalized in the following:\\
+Ultimately, the only direction of interest is given by the error vector $\widehat{\delpar}= {\widehat{\betapar}_{\regpar}}- {\betapar^*}$.
+Recall that Lemma~\ref{LemOptBound} guarantees that, for suitable choices of the regularization parameter $\regpar$, this error vector must belong to the set $\ConvSet(\ModelSet, \overline{\ModelSet}{}^\perp; {\betapar ^*})$, as previously defined (\ref{EqnDefnConeSet}).
+Consequently, it suffices to ensure that the function is strongly convex over this set, as formalized in the following: \begin{defns} The loss function satisfies a \textit{restricted strong convexity} (RSC) condition with \textit{curvature $\NewMcon> 0$} and \textit{tolerance function $\rscslop$} if